EDGDrummond/EF-grant/groth16/iszero/iszeroREADME.md

 files prepared to do all of this, so benching just requires running those shell files that run it all and delete created files once done.

-NOTE: Benching was achieved by installing bench via Haskell's stack tool.
 In order to run the benchmarking choose the circuit size you want to bench by inserting the correct power of 2 in the `iszero.circom` file and then (assuming you're in the 'benchmarks' folder) run:
 `bash bench-iszero.sh`

-NOTE: You need to do a powers of tau ceremony yourself first locally as instructed on iden3's circom epxlainer, the generated files for 2^20 constraints were too large to store on git (of course you do not need to do it that big)

 TO-DO: When using the time command for circuit set-up, the 'user' time is more than the 'real' time.
-The former shuld always be less than the latter, something glitched.
+The former should always be less than the latter, something glitched.
 Probably because we are timing 3 commands and not 1.
 Need to fix - also need to bench several rather than time 1